What can be worse than watching your favorite rubber plant die slowly? No worries.

 This leaf blight is the sign that directs that the leaf of the plant contains fungus, which will harm the plant.
 The spots can be of brown and white color.

-Sudden pause on the growth of the leaves
+3. Sudden pause in the growth of the leaves

 Even when you are taking good care of your plant, there may come a time when new leaves stop growing.